zenml-io/zenml/docs/book/how-to/configuring-zenml/environment-variables.md

 ## Analytics

-Please see [our full page](global-settings-of-zenml.md#usage-analytics) on what analytics are tracked and how you can opt-out, but the quick summary is that you can set this to `false` if you want to opt out of analytics.
+Please see [our full page](global-settings-of-zenml.md#usage-analytics) on what analytics are tracked and how you can opt out, but the quick summary is that you can set this to `false` if you want to opt out of analytics.

 ```bash
 export ZENML_ANALYTICS_OPT_IN=false